Fibromyalgia Knee Pain Treatment

 Knee pain can also be exacerbated by tight fascia.

 Bowen therapy and/or Myotherapy can be helpful for fibromyalgia.
 This can be effective for related symptoms that affect both muscle and fibro tender areas.
 Check for a qualified Bowen therapist in your area.
-Also refer to related links below.
+Also, refer to related links below.

 Another effective and less invasive procedure than something like cortisone for knee pain and arthritis involves cartilage injections.
 I have personally used these injections for my knees over the last three years.
-Check in your area for a holistic joint doctor.
+Check-in your area for a holistic joint doctor.
 Our bodies naturally lose cartilage as we age, so it is something we need anyway.
 Often pain for by insurance.

 I have personally utilized stem cell injections as well for arthritis in both knees and neck but did not get the results I was hoping for.
-Stem cell Therapy and regenerative medicine is still fairly new, so we continue to follow these and what kind of results people are getting.
+Stem cell Therapy and regenerative medicine are still fairly new, so we continue to follow these and what kind of results people are getting.

 More studies also show the dangers of cortisone shots, and I have personally not used them, but be very cautious if you do, as they have been shown to cause side effects and not really get to the root of the problem.
-If using cortisone, be sure to work closely with your doctor and only utilize on occasion.
+If using cortisone, be sure to work closely with your doctor and only utilize it on occasion.